 9. Cut The Coffee Budget:

-Run your monthly spendings on Mint or another system and see how much you are spending at places like Starbucks.
+Run your monthly spendings on Mint or another system and see how much you are spending at places like Starbucks and buying food.
+When we did it, our mouths DROPPED.

 The $5 a day coffee habit adds up QUICK.
-And, if you’ve got kids getting cake pops – you can easily spend $10 a day a coffee shop or more.
+And, if you’ve got kids getting cake pops – you can easily spend $10 or more at every visit.

 I needed to figure out a more affordable way to drink coffee, guilt-free.
 I wrote an entire post on the easy way we make coffee at home and get it down to less than a DOLLAR A CUP!
 Check it out here.